Tinamou: Mythology

 Tinamous have established themselves in the folklore and histories of the indigenous people of South America and Central America.
 Forest tribes of Brazil and Colombia believe the jaguar imitates the call of the great tinamou in order to track and eat it.
 A tale from the Guahibo Indians tells of a young man traveling by canoe who tried to locate a calling tinamou.
 As he approached the bank, he became suspicious of the harshness of the call and backed away just as a jaguar burst out of the vegetation.

 Panamanian tradition states that after the "Great Flood", the great tinamou grew frightened of the bright colors in the rainbow.
 He flew away from the rainbow, the ark, and the rest of the animals, heading for the darkest part of the forest, where he has remained ever since.

 A Brazilian legend explains the separation of the red-winged tinamou and the undulated tinamou.
 The story starts off with how inseparable the two birds were, as they did everything together.
 One day, they got into an argument and split up.
 The undulated tinamou went into the deepest dark of the forest, and the red-winged tinamou, wanting to be different, went to the grassy plains.
 One day, the undulated tinamou was feeling sad and lonely, so he went to the forest's edge and called his old friend.
-"Shall we make up?" he cries.
-The red-winged tinamou responds with "What me, never again".
+"Vamos fazer as pazes?" ("Shall we make up?") he cries.
+The red-winged tinamou responds with "Eu, nunca mais" ("What me, never again").
+The Portuguese phrases are said to mimic the actual sound of the different species' calls, and the chosen dwelling places reflect their actual habitats.
 This story is meant to show that they are often heard but seldom seen.